ACG Health & Center for Integrative Medicine

 Philadelphia, PA 19154

 SPIN is a nationally recognized non-profit provider of direct support, employment, educational, and behavioral health services in Philadelphia, Pennsylvania.
 Since 1971, SPIN’s mission and values-led services have supported thousands of children, adults, and families to live inclusive lives in their communities.
 SPIN’s mission is to provide the highest quality people-first services and supports for children and adults with intellectual, developmental, and autism spectrum disabilities so that each may achieve and enjoy a life of possibilities.
 SPIN’s mission-driven programs demonstrate the expectant values of hope, possibility, and choice supported by SPIN’s four pillars of People-First, Professionalism, Performance Excellence, and Productivity, the standard to which all employees are held accountable.
-Today, SPIN supports over 3,000 children and adults annually in the Southeastern and Lehigh/Northampton regions of Pennsylvania to achieve and enjoy a life of possibilities.
+Today, SPIN supports over 3000 children and adults annually in the Southeastern and Lehigh/Northampton regions of Pennsylvania to achieve and enjoy a life of possibilities.
 SPIN has received many awards for its innovative services, partnerships, and professional development practices.
-SPIN has been ranked among the global elite for its innovative workforce training and development by Training Magazine’s Top 125 distinguished award.
-SPIN has been ranked by its employees as a Top Workplace in Philadelphia for 15 consecutive years.
+SPIN has been ranked among the global elite for its innovative workface training and development by Training Magazine’s Top Philadelphia for 14 consecutive years.
 SPIN has also been recognized by Opportunity Knocks as the best Non-Profit to work for and has been designated as an Employer of Choice within Philadelphia.

 The Behavioral Health and Autism Services Department at SPIN currently employs a team of highly trained and experienced clinical professionals who have a variety of roles working with children and youth with behavioral health disorders, with a specific focus within the practice on the diagnosis and treatment of Autism Spectrum Disorder (ASD).
 SPIN has been designated as a Philadelphia Autism Center for Excellence.
 Within its licensed outpatient mental health clinic, which serves a broad-ranging population, SPIN provides the following services specifically for individuals with Autism and their families: high quality, comprehensive diagnostic assessment of individuals at risk for Autism; outpatient medication management and psychotherapy for children, adolescents, and families; social skills treatment groups; intensive home-, school-, and community-based Applied Behavior Analysis (ABA) services, Blended Case Management, and ongoing parent support groups/activities.
 Each of these services adopts an integrated treatment approach that supports enhanced coordination of care and integration of interventions across all aspects of the patient’s/family’s life.

-The APPIC Internship will be a 12 month, full-time internship within SPIN’s Outpatient Mental Health Clinic.
-The intern will typically work Monday-Thursday and will be assigned to work two evenings per week until 8:00 p.m.
-The internship will prepare professionals to diagnose and support individuals with autism spectrum disorder, as well as gain experience working with children and families with co-occurring neurodevelopmental disabilities, such as autism, and serious behavioral health disorders, and those who have a history of trauma, depression, anxiety or other mental health concerns.
+The APA Internship will be a 12-month, full-time internship within SPIN’s Outpatient Mental Health Clinic and Autism Center for Excellence.
+The intern will typically work Monday-Thursday and will be assigned to work two evenings per week until 8:00pm.
+The internship will prepare professionals to diagnose and support individuals with autism spectrum disorder, as well as gain experience working with children and families with co-occurring neurodevelopmental disabilities, such as autism, and serious behavioral health disorders, and those who have a history of trauma.
 The primary responsibilities of the intern will be to complete the following responsibilities under the supervision of a licensed psychologist:

-- Complete intakes with a variety of patients, and in conjunction with the clinical supervisor, assign diagnoses and make preliminary recommendations for treatment services.
+- Complete intakes with a variety of patients and in conjunction with the clinical supervisor assign diagnoses and make preliminary recommendations fore treatment services.

 - Carry an ongoing therapy caseload throughout the year, that may include children, families, or adults.
 Act as a co-facilitator for social skills treatment groups for children/youth with ASD and other social impairments.